You want to claim Universal Credit again

 There are a few ways to get help while you are waiting on your first Universal Credit payment.

-A Universal Credit Contingency Fund payment is Extra Financial Support which may be available if you do not have enough money to live on until you get full payment of your first Universal Credit award and need additional financial support.
+A Universal Credit Contingency Fund grant is extra Financial Support which may be available if you do not have enough money to live on until you get full payment of your first Universal Credit award and need additional financial support.
 You will not have to pay this back.

-You can get further information on a Universal Credit Contingency Fund payment or you can contact your work coach at your local Jobs & Benefits office.
+You can get further information on a Universal Credit Contingency Fund grant or you can contact your work coach at your local Jobs & Benefits office.

-A Universal Credit Advance or Budgeting Advance may be available to help with your living costs or to help pay emergency household costs until you receive your Universal Credit payment.
+A Universal Credit advance loan or Budgeting advance loan may be available to help with your living costs or to help pay emergency household costs until you receive your Universal Credit payment.
 You will have to pay this back from your Universal Credit payments over several months.

 Discretionary Support payment